gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction2.md

     isEven 240
 ```

-The `<<` operator is used commonly with elm-vegalite specifications to combine mutliple channel encodings (see the [last chapter](elmIntroduction5.md) of this tutorial).
+The `<<` operator is used commonly with elm-vegalite specifications to combine multiple channel encodings (see the [last chapter](elmIntroduction5.md) of this tutorial).

 ---